Beyond-the-bus-factor/resilience-resources/resources/legacy-checklist.md

 ### Trusted contacts

 - [ ] At least two people who know about this checklist
-- [ ] They have access to the master document with all the details
+- [ ] They have access to the core document with all the details
 - [ ] They know how to verify a real emergency vs. a false alarm
 - [ ] You've tested the process (e.g., told them you'll be unreachable for a week)
 - [ ] They have each other's contact details

-### The master document
+### The core document

 This checklist is the framework.
-You need a private master document with the actual details:
+You need a private core document with the actual details:

 - [ ] Created and stored securely (encrypted, access-controlled)
 - [ ] At least two trusted people know how to access it